Morrissey’s ‘Kill Uncle’ – A Look Back at Indie-Rock History

 What is it with Morrissey and second albums?
-First the Smiths followed up their groundbreaking 1984 debut with ‘Meat Is Murder,’ a dull and tuneless record that everyone agrees is the band’s worst album.
+First the Smiths followed up their groundbreaking 1984 debut with ‘Meat Is Murder,’ a mostly dull and tuneless record that everyone agrees is the band’s worst album.
 Then the singer returned three years after his punchy solo debut with ‘Kill Uncle,’ a dull and tuneless record that everyone agrees is his worst album.

 Nineteen-eighty-eight’s ‘Viva Hate’ was way better than anyone expected from the former Smiths frontman.
 By the end of the band’s short, glorious run, Morrissey’s reputation as a bitter, moody crank had alienated fans, bandmates and the British music press that had tripped over itself coming up with new adjectives to describe the group.
 Most everyone was expecting, and hoping, that his solo debut would be unlistenable.